1 Corinthians

 The passage

 v14-20.
-The "body" illustration makes the point that as a human body is made up of a diversity of parts, which parts are essential for the proper functioning of the body, v17-19, so also is the church.
-As the human body is not just one functioning part, so also the church, when it assembles, is not one functioning gift, namely speaking in tongues.
-The true nature of the fellowship of believers is one body with many parts.
+Paul now develops his argument with an illustration that references the human body.
+As a human body is made up of a diversity of parts, which parts are essential for the proper functioning of the body, v17-19, so also is the church.
+As the human body is not just one functioning part, so also the church.
+When the church assembles, it must not become one functioning gift.
+Paul is probably referring to the miraculous gifts, particularly tongue-speaking, which are overly represented in the Corinthian congregation.
+The true nature of a fellowship of believers is one body with many parts with each part necessary for the whole to operate properly.

 One body, many parts